 Note: Financial assistance to the project is subject to the finalisation of the Queensland Government’s consideration and agreement for the approved funds to be advanced.

-The project is forecast to contribute up to 700 jobs during construction and more than 1,000 jobs at production.
-The benefit to the Queensland economy and the Central Queensland region is forecast to reach more than $6 billion during the construction phase that NAIF is supporting (with the proponent forecasting that the project contributing more than $10 billion over the life of mine).
+The project is forecast to contribute more than 1,200 jobs during construction and operations.
+The benefit to the Queensland economy and the Central Queensland region is forecast to reach more than $6 billion during the construction phase that NAIF is supporting (with the proponent forecasting that the project will contribute more than $10 billion in public benefit over the life of mine).

 Related case studies

 Loan for the construction and development of the Mardie Salt and Potash Project (initial Investment Decision: December 2020, additional $40m facility September 2021)

 A loan to finance a 12MW gas power plant in Darwin and 10MW solar farm in Batchelor, 100km south of Darwin.
 Merricks Capital Pty Ltd are the equity sponsor.
 (Investment Decision July 2020)